Astros in the Sky

 Notes:

-• 1955 Texas League MVP for Shreveport Sports
+• 1955 Texas League MVP for Shreveport Sports.

-• Member of Houston Buffaloes when they won back-to-back Dixie Series, 1956-57
+• Member of Houston Buffaloes' back-to-back Dixie Series Champions, 1956-57.

-(c) Topps
+(c) Topps Baseball

 John Anderson